wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/roborio2-imaging.rst

 No damage will result from microSD card removal or insertion while powered, but best practice is to perform these operations while unpowered.

 .. warning:: Before imaging your roboRIO, you must have completed installation of the :doc:`FRC Game Tools</docs/zero-to-robot/step-2/frc-game-tools>`.
-You also must have the roboRIO power properly wired to the Power Distribution Panel.
+You also must have the roboRIO power properly wired to the CTRE Power Distribution Panel or REV Power Distribution Hub.
 Make sure the power wires to the roboRIO are secure and that the connector is secure firmly to the roboRIO (4 total screws to check).

 Imaging Directly to the microSD Card
 ------------------------------------